My List of Top 10 English Mystery Novels of All Time

-Although, I have written tons of book reviews till date, but in this article, I have come up with short descriptions of all my favorite mystery novels for you to sneak-peek before you buy.
+Although I have written tons of book reviews to date, in this article, I have come up with short descriptions of all my favorite mystery novels for you to sneak-peek before you buy.

 The best mystery novels of all time

-Here’s to the list of my favorite mystery novels which you must read if you love mystery.
-The storylines of these books don’t just involve murder and crime but also philosophy at times straight from my bookshelf.
+Here’s the list of my favorite mystery novels, which you must read if you love mysteries.
+The storylines of these books don’t just involve murder and crime, but also philosophy at times, straight from my bookshelf.

 And Then There Were None by Agatha Christie